ohnx/misc/osi/README.md

 ohnx's system information HTTP server (shortform: osi) is a little program for Linux computers that provides system information via the `sysinfo()` syscall.

+when an HTTP request (well, technically, any data) is sent to the server, a (mostly) valid HTTP answer is sent back, with a JSON object as the payload. the JSON object contains the contents of the sysinfo struct (or most of it, at least).

 technically, it is a butchered form of nweb, but very few pieces of the original code exist still in `osi`, as a lot was cut away, and much was also added.

 it is probably not very secure and is single-threaded (ie, can only handle 1 request at a time), so it is not meant for direct public use and abuse.